ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 As link layer protocols re-authenticate, steps (1) to (2) and steps (3) to (6) will independently refresh.
 This allows the Trustworthiness of Attester to be continuously re-appraised.

 Additionally, it will be common that each device on either side of a connection will want to attest the other.
-This will be a process known as multual-attestation.
+This will be a process known as mutual-attestation.
 To support this, the process listed above may be run independently on each side of the connection.

 # Privacy Considerations